kaionabuco/shoui520.github.io/docs/new-guide-preview.md

 None of that is bad in itself, it actually might be sufficient study, but it's not enough to get you to a high level of proficiency.
 The problem is that they aren't actually engaging with the real language—but what do I mean by that?

 Let's take swimming as an example.
-You can't just stay in the baby pool with floaters and take your time to become a pro at the baby pool before attempting to swim in the kids’ pool.
+It's unwise to stay in the baby pool, wearing floaters, taking your sweet time to become a pro at the baby pool before attempting to dip your toes in the kids’ pool.
 This won’t make you a good swimmer, unless you’re 4 years old.

 How about a more relatable example: competitive video games.
-You won’t get better at the game just playing against the AI and grinding in training mode all day.
-You have to play the real game against other people even if you think you’re going to lose by a landslide.
-That's the only possible way to learn.
+No one gets better at a game just by playing against the AI and grinding in training mode, no matter for how long.
+It's essential to play against other humans, even when you think you’re going to lose by a landslide, because that's where the real game is.
+That's the only possible path to learn.

 <strong><h3> It's important to learn how to move on!</h3></strong>

 A common trap students fall into in language learning is staying on beginner resources for too long.
 They want to ensure they know every single detail of their basics and refuse to move onto the real language.
-They refuse to engage in anything they aren't already comfortable with, because they are too afraid of not understanding anything.
+They won't engage in anything they aren't already comfortable with, because they are too afraid of not understanding anything.
 They feel like they aren't “ready".
 Yet it’s important to leave your beginner resources as soon as possible because, in reality, you will never be ready until you actually start engaging with the real language and get yourself used to it.

 ## 1.3 The scale of language